Abortion: Other methods

 Historically, a number of herbs reputed to possess abortifacient properties have been used in folk medicine.
-Among these are: tansy, pennyroyal, black cohosh, and the now-extinct silphium.
+Such herbs include tansy, pennyroyal, black cohosh, and the now-extinct silphium.

 In 1978, one woman in Colorado died and another developed organ damage when they attempted to terminate their pregnancies by taking pennyroyal oil.

 Because the indiscriminant use of herbs as abortifacients can cause serious—even lethal—side effects, such as multiple organ failure, such use is not recommended by physicians.

 Abortion is sometimes attempted by causing trauma to the abdomen.
 The degree of force, if severe, can cause serious internal injuries without necessarily succeeding in inducing miscarriage.
 In Southeast Asia, there is an ancient tradition of attempting abortion through forceful abdominal massage.
-One of the bas reliefs decorating the temple of Angkor Wat in Cambodia depicts a demon performing such an abortion upon a woman who has been sent to the underworld.
+One of the bas reliefs decorating the temple of Angkor Wat in Cambodia depicts a demon performing such an abortion upon a woman who had been sent to the underworld.

 Reported methods of unsafe, self-induced abortion include misuse of misoprostol and insertion of non-surgical implements such as knitting needles and clothes hangers into the uterus.
 These and other methods to terminate pregnancy may be called "induced miscarriage".
 Such methods are rarely used in countries where surgical abortion is legal and available.